sourcegraph/about/README.md

 ## Handbook

 The [Sourcegraph handbook](https://about.sourcegraph.com/handbook) also lives in this repository.
-Soon it will be deployed together with the rest of the about.sourcegraph.com site.
+This is currently deployed in GCP.

 The handbook uses [docsite](https://github.com/sourcegraph/docsite).